-- (a) The following are the only contracts (not being contracts entered into in the ordinary course of business) which have been entered into by the Company since its incorporation and which are or may be material to the Company or have been entered into by the Company at any time and contain a provision under which the Company has any obligation or entitlement which is material to the Company at the date of this Prospectus: - (i) A placing agreement dated 21 November 2016 entered into by the Company, the Investment Manager, Liberum and Fidante Capital pursuant to which, subject to certain conditions, Liberum has agreed to act as sponsor in respect of the Issue and the Placing Programme and joint bookrunner in respect of the Initial Placing and the Placing Programme and Fidante Capital has agreed to act as joint bookrunner in respect of the Issue and Placing Programme.
+- (a) The following are the only contracts (not being contracts entered into in the ordinary course of business) which have been entered into by the Company since its incorporation and which are or may be material to the Company or have been entered into by the Company at any time and contain a provision under which the Company has any obligation or entitlement which is material to the Company at the date of this Prospectus: - (i) A placing agreement dated 14 April 2015 entered into by the Company, each of the Directors, the Investment Manager, Liberum and Sandler O'Neill pursuant to which, subject to certain conditions, Liberum has agreed to act as sponsor in respect of the Issue and to use its reasonable endeavours to procure purchasers for the Ordinary Shares to be issued pursuant to the Placing.
+Sandler O'Neill has also agreed to use its reasonable endeavours to procure purchasers for the Ordinary Shares to be issued pursuant to the Placing in the US by way of a private placement.

-The Placing Agreement is conditional on, among other things, Initial Admission occurring by 8.00 a.m. on 16 December 2016 (or such later date, being not later than 23 December 2016, as the Company, Liberum, Fidante Capital and the Investment Manager may agree).
+The Placing Agreement is conditional on, among other things, Admission occurring by 8.00 a.m. on 1 May 2015 (or such later date, being not later than 29 May 2015, as the Company and Liberum may agree).

-In the event that any of the conditions in the Placing Agreement are not met, neither Liberum nor Fidante Capital shall, amongst other things, be under any obligation to complete the Initial Placing, the Company shall withdraw its application for Initial Admission (making such announcement as reasonably required by Liberum and Fidante Capital) and appropriate arrangements for the return of Initial Placing monies received shall be made.
+The Placing Agreement is further conditional upon the Issue raising the Minimum Gross Proceeds.
+In the event that any of the conditions in the Placing Agreement are not met, Liberum shall, amongst other things, not be under any obligation to complete the Placing, the Company shall withdraw its application for Admission (making such announcement as reasonably required by Liberum) and appropriate arrangements for the return of Issue monies received shall be made.